WICG/web-printing/README.md

 A more sophisticated approach would include creating a permissions surface resembling those for existing Web APIs like `serial` and `hid`: this is discussed in greater detail in the [Permissions UX](#permissions-ux) section.

 ### Forging Printer Jobs
-A malicious website could use the `printJob()` method to create and send fake printer jobs to the user's printer, causing it to waste paper and ink or potentially print malicious content; this could even potentially happen with a legitimate website due an inaccuracy in client-side printer handling.
+A malicious website could use the `submitPrintJob()` method to create and send fake printer jobs to the user's printer, causing it to waste paper and ink or potentially print malicious content; this could even potentially happen with a legitimate website due an inaccuracy in client-side printer handling.

 #### Mitigation
 Submitting print jobs will require an explicit consent from the user similar to the print dialog shown during `window.print()`.